Xinok/XSort/README.md

 **Implementation**

 First is a standard comb sort which passes over the range multiple times until it's sorted.
 A standard shrink factor of 1.2473 is used.
+This has the worst performance, and is only provided for reference.

-Second is a comb sort ending with an insertion sort using a linear search.
-A shrink factor of 1.375 is used, which I found myself empirically.
+Second is a comb sort with a shrink factor of 1.375.
+It will sweep the range until the gap is 6 or less.
+It finishes with a final pass of insertion sort (using a standard linear search).
 This offers the best performance when comparisons are inexpensive.

-Third is a comb sort ending with an insertion sort using a gallop search.
-A shrink factor of 1.44 is used, which I found myself empirically.
-This adds more overhead but does the fewest passes and comparisons.
+Third is a comb sort with a shrink factor of 1.42.
+It will sweep the range until the gap is 32 or less.
+It finishes with a final pass of insertion sort utilizing a gallop search.
+This adds the most overhead, but does the fewest comparisons.

 ----------

 # shellsort.d #
 A shell sort for random-access ranges.

-I've always favored shell sort for it's acceptable worst case performance, O(1) space complexity, and ease of implementation.
+I've always favored shell sort for it's acceptable worst case performance, O(1) space complexity, ease of implementation, and small code size similar to comb sort.
 It makes an ideal alternative to quick sort or heap sort.

 **Features**